19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (2) A management corporation shall —

-(a) within 14 days after the passing of a resolution referred to in subsection (1), lodge a certified copy of the resolution with the Registrar; and
+(a) within 14 days after the passing of a resolution referred to in subsection (1), give notice of the resolution in one or more newspapers circulating in Singapore; and

+[42/2005 wef 01/01/2006]

-(b) within 30 days after the passing of the resolution, give notice of the resolution in one or more newspapers circulating in Singapore.
+(b) within 30 days after the passing of the resolution, lodge an application with the Registrar to terminate the strata subdivision.

+[42/2005 wef 01/01/2006]

 (3) If a management corporation fails to comply with subsection (2), the management corporation and every officer of the management corporation who is in default shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

-(4) On receipt of a resolution referred to in subsection (1), the Registrar shall enter a notification of the cancellation of the strata subdivision of the building and a memorial of the vesting of the parcel in the subsidiary proprietors as tenants-in-common in the relevant folio of the land-register comprising the parcel.
+(4) Upon registration of an application under subsection (2) (b) to terminate the strata subdivision, the Registrar shall cancel the relevant folios of the subsidiary strata land-register and enter a notification of the cancellation of the strata subdivision of the building and a memorial of the vesting of the parcel in the subsidiary proprietors as tenants-in-common in the relevant folio of the land-register comprising the parcel.

+[42/2005 wef 01/01/2006]

 (5) Upon the entry of that memorial —